How To Edit Your WordPress User Profile

 2 – Visual Editor

-Tip: If ever you experience issues when trying to insert code into your posts or pages (e.g. HTML), try disabling the visual editor checkbox in this section.
+Tip: If ever you experience problems when trying to insert code into your posts or pages (e.g. HTML), try disabling the visual editor by ticking the checkbox in this section.

 3 – Admin Color Scheme

-You can choose a different global color scheme for your WP administration area from the default choices, or customize the color scheme using WordPress plugins …
+You can choose a new global color scheme for your WP admin area from the default choices, or add a custom color scheme using WordPress plugins …

-Although this will not affect what your blog visitors see (the design of your site is controlled by your theme) or the functional aspects of your site or blog, this feature can be used for branding the admin area with your corporate colors, or allowing other site users to personalize their own dashboard.
+Although this will not affect what your site visitors see (the external design of your website is controlled by themes) or the functionality of your site, this feature can be used to brand the dashboard area with your corporate colors, or allowing other site users to personalize their own admin area.

 To learn how to further customize your WordPress dashboard, see the tutorial below: